Beeston, Nottinghamshire: Built environment

 Before the general introduction of gas in the parish, there was a limited supply from the Mill to separate houses.
 The church was first lit with gas in 1857.
 A Public Lighting Act was adopted at a vestry meeting on 13 November 1862.
 Opposition to the street lamps was strong, and the effigy of an active promoter of it was carried on an ass round the village and hung on a lamp-post, and but for police interference would have been burned.
 In 1861 gas was supplied from Nottingham by the Nottingham Gas Light and Coke Company and for street lamps in 1872.
 Beeston was connected to the mains water supply in 1876.

+Beeston Post Office was equipped to receive telegraphs in January 1871.

 Nottingham had benefitted from electric lighting from 1894.
-Beeston was relatively later, after the Board of Trade in 1914 issued a Provisional Order under the Electric Lighting Acts of 1882 and 1909, for the Derbyshire and Nottinghamshire Electric Power Company to be authorised to supply Beeston Urban District with electricity for public and private purposes.
+Beeston was relatively later, after the Board of Trade in 1914 issued a provisional order under the Electric Lighting Acts of 1882 and 1909, the Beeston and District Electric Lighting Order 1914, for the Derbyshire and Nottinghamshire Electric Power Company to be authorised to supply Beeston Urban District with electricity for public and private purposes.

 The crenellated listed building of the Anglo Scotian Mills remains on Wollaton Road.
 It became a listed building on 6 January 1976.
 It is a silk and lace factory warehouse dating from 1892.

 A rare survival is the G H Hurt & Son Shawl Factory, which is occasionally open to the public.
 Shawls are produced on knitting machines and hand-finished in much the same way as they have been for centuries.
 The factory contains examples of knitting frames from the 17th century.